calagopus/website/web/docs/wings/configuration.md

 ```

 ### api.max_jwt_uses
-The number of times a single JWT can be used for a download/backup before it expires.
+The number of times a single JWT can be used for a download or backup before it is invalidated.
+This provides a security layer to prevent the reuse of temporary access tokens for file and backup downloads.

 Default value:
 ```yaml